-6.212The Ordsall South site will provide approximately 890 new dwellings over the plan period (with an additional 360 dwellings in the longer term) which will contribute to meeting the housing need within the District, and the policy requires that the site includes a mix of housing types, sizes and tenures, to meet local needs.
-It also requires affordable housing, sheltered housing courts for older people, extra care accommodation, and serviced plots for self-build and custom homes to be delivered as well as 5% of dwellings to be designed to Building Regulations standard M4(3) to be accessible to those in wheelchairs.
-As such, a significant positive effect is likely in relation to SA objective 2: housing.
-A portion of the site is within 800m of a major employment site, which may provide new residents with nearby employment opportunities.
-The remainder of the site is beyond 800m from a major employment site.
-The policy outlines that a local centre should be incorporated into the development, which may provide some employment opportunities.
+6.206 The site will provide approximately five new dwellings which will contribute to meeting the housing need within the District.
+As such, a minor positive effect is likely in relation to SA objective 2: housing.
+The site is within 800m of a major employment site, which may provide new residents of the site with nearby employment opportunities, although no employment land is allocated within the site itself.
 As such, a minor positive effect is likely in relation to SA objective 3: economy and skills.